GoogleCloudPlatform/cloud-hackathons/faq/gH-HowToAuthorAHack.md

 This has the benefit of not having to direct the attendees to the gHack repo during your hack.
 Remember, attendees can always find the gHack repo.
 However, remind your attendees that they are cheating themselves out of an education if they go foraging around in the gHack repo for the answers.

-### DownGit

-One recommended way to enable attendees to easily download hack resources is using DownGit.
-DownGit is a clever utility that lets you create a download link to any GitHub public directory or file.

-You can view the DownGit project on GitHub here: <https://github.com/MinhasKamal/DownGit>

-And you can use DownGit from its website here: <https://minhaskamal.github.io/DownGit/#/home>

-To enable attendees to download hack resources using DownGit:
-1. As mentioned above, publish your resources in the gHack repo under the `..Student/Resources` folder of your hack
-2. Create a DownGit link to the "Resources" folder (or whatever sub-folder you want your attendees to download)
-3. Use the DownGit link you created in your Challenge text to provide the link to the attendees.

-### Pre-load Resources into Microsoft Teams
+### Pre-load Resources into Google Chat Space

-Our recommended method of providing resource files to attendees is for the gHack event host to pre-load them into the Microsoft Teams team for the gHack event.
+Our recommended method of providing resource files to attendees is for the gHack event host to pre-load them into the Google Chat space for the gHack event.

 To pre-load resources into the event team, the host should:
-1. Use DownGit to download the Zip file of resources from the gHack repo.
+1. Create a zip file of everything in the `Student/Resources`.
-2. Upload the zip file (or its contents) to the Files tab of the General channel for the gHack event Teams site.
+2. Upload the zip file (or its contents) to the Files tab of the Google Chat space for the gHack event.
-3. Direct users to download the resource files from Files tab in Microsot Teams.
+3. Direct users to download the resource files from Files tab in the Google Chat space.

 ## Presentation Lectures

 You may be wondering why there is a section called "Presentation Lectures" when the whole point of gHack is to be hands-on and ***NOT*** a "death by Power Point" snoozefest?!

 When you host a gHack event, there is always a kick off meeting where the attendees are welcomed and then introduced to the logistics of the hack.
-The best way to do that is with a *short* PowerPoint delivered a few slides at a time.
+The best way to do that is with a *short* presentation delivered a few slides at a time.

-We have provided an Event Kickoff presentation template that you can customize for your hack and use to cover attendee logistics for a gHack event here:
+**TODO:** - we need to turn figure out how to share Slides templates since they aren't files?? - Gino We have provided an Event Kickoff presentation template that you can customize for your hack and use to cover attendee logistics for a gHack event here:
 - [Event Kickoff Presentation Template (Virtual)](gH-EventKickoff-Virtual-Template.pptx)
 - [Event Kickoff Presentation Template (In-Person)](gH-EventKickoff-InPerson-Template.pptx)